rust-lang/rfcs/text/0000-let-else.md

 One often proposed alternative is to use a different keyword than `else`, such as `otherwise`.
 This is supposed to help disambiguate let-else statements from other code with blocks and `else`.

-This RFC avoids this as it would mean loosing symmetry with if-else & if-let-else, and would require adding a new keyword.
+This RFC avoids this as it would mean losing symmetry with if-else and if-let-else, and would require adding a new keyword.
 Adding a new keyword could mean more to teach and could promote even more special casing around let-else's semantics.

 ### `unless let ... {}` / `try let ... {}`